CameronWD/Restful-Motoracing-API/README.md

 In conclusion, despite its limitations, PostgreSQL benefits of robustness, ACID compliance, complex query handling, extensibility provide a compelling case for it to be used for this project.
 It aligns well with the nature of the data used for this case and makes it a great choice for this application.

-# Attached image of databases for this project with seeded data
 ## ORM
 ### R4 - Identify and discuss the key functionalities and benefits of an ORM